ansys/pydpf-core/docs/source/getting_started/install.rst

 Install for a quick tryout
 --------------------------

-For a quick tryou, use:
+For a quick tryout, use:

 .. code::